-There’s heaps of choice out there.
-You can spend as little as £20 on a basic model or over £150 on bells and whistles.
+There’s plenty of choice when it comes to monitors.
+You can spend as little as £20 on a basic model or over £150 with all the bells and whistles.
 Let’s make life easy by narrowing it down with three simple questions.

 ii.
-Video monitors leave you in no doubt whether little one’s sparko or absolutely very wide awake thanks mum!
-Look for ones with Mission Impossible style infrared night vision.
+Video monitors leave you in no doubt whether little one’s fast asleep or absolutely wide awake – look for ones with infrared night vision.

 iii.
-Movement monitors like the Angelcare Deluxe Sound & Movement Monitor have an under-the-mattress sensor pad which alerts you if no movement is detected for 20 seconds.
+Sensory monitors have a sensor pad which alerts you if no movement is detected for 20 seconds.
 Some parents find it reassuring, others find it nerve wracking; it’s a completely personal choice.